 See, e.g., Moynihan, Daniel P., “The Negro family: The Case for National Action.”
 Washington, DC: Office of Policy Planning and Research, U.S. Department of Labor (March 1965)(“It was by destroying the Negro family under slavery that white America broke the will of the Negro people.”)

 Copyright © 2023 Black Puritans, U.S.A.
-(Gainesville, Fla) - All Rights Reserved.
+(Quakers - Religious Society of African American Friends) - All Rights Reserved.